TehBrian/TehBrian/PROJECTS.md

 [**painting-calculator**][pc]

-> Tool which aids in the creation of images tailored for importing into Minecraft via maps in itemframes.
+> A tool that aids in the creation of images tailored for importing into Minecraft via maps in item frames.

 [tehbrian]: https://github.com/TehBrian/tehbrian.github.io
 [pc]: https://github.com/TehBrian/painting-calculator